Our Red Pen Markup of the Senate Dem’s Letter on Tax Cuts

 Points They Missed:

 - In selling the plan, Secretary Mnuchin has lied repeatedly about its cost and top-heavy distribution.
 Mnuchin has said that the plan is a tax cut for the middle class and that it will pay for itself with growth.
 Neither of these claims is true, as even the conservative Tax Foundation will tell you.
-But correcting facts isn’t enough — the administration’s dishonesty about the content of their plan is arguably just as problematic as the plan itself, and Democratic leadership should not refrain from condemning the administration’s dishonesty.
-On that point:
+But correcting facts isn’t enough — the administration’s dishonesty about the content of their plan is arguably just as problematic as the plan itself, and Democratic leadership should not refrain from condemning the administration’s attempted deception.
+Along those lines:

 - Business income tax cuts will not benefit small businesses.
 This is another cut at the first two points above, but it is worth repeating, since the Trump administration has so aggressively billed pass-through business tax cuts as synonymous with small business tax cuts.
 In reality, the business tax cuts Trump has proposed will not benefit small businesses, which already pay less than 15 percent, but will instead benefit hedge funds, private equity firms, and real estate partnerships, which are also organized as pass-through.
-Unlike the false trickle down narrative mentioned above, which is wrong in practice but hard to disprove in some alternative theoretical universe, Mnuchin’s claim that this plan would cut small business taxes is plainly false based on almost any conceivable tax bracket structure.
-Simply put, if you make enough to benefit from this plan, you are almost certainly not a struggling small business.
+Unlike the false trickle down narrative mentioned above, which is wrong in practice but could prove true in some alternative reality and is thus difficult to defeat, Mnuchin’s claim that this plan would cut small business taxes is plainly false.
+In almost any conceivable tax bracket structure, passthrough cuts are cuts for wealthy real estate and investment firms.
+Simply put, if you make enough to benefit from this plan, you are almost certainly not a small business.

 Bonus point: While the fact that tax cuts don’t boost growth — at least not nearly as significantly or sustainably as Republicans predict — is a matter of economic consensus, a growing body of work aims to describe how lower rates at the top of the income distribution may actually increase pre-tax inequality and slow growth, by encouraging high earners to bargain for additional compensation, which might have otherwise been productively invested or equitably distributed.
 This would most certainly be the case with a 15 percent rate on pass-through business income, which, as discussed here and in point #2, would act as a new top income tax rate for many wealthy workers.
 So, in addition to costing trillions and increasing inequality, Trump’s plan would likely hurt overall economic growth.
 Just a little icing on the cake.